marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ### Third-Party Timer Apps

-After testing more than 20 apps in the App Store and Play Store, here are the most recommended ones:
+We tested more than 20 apps in the App Store and Play Store to limit screen time.
+Here are the most recommended ones:

 <div class="third-party-apps">
 {%- for app in third_party_apps %}